Sacred Heart Girls' College: Paul

 The Paul House colour is gold.
 Paul House was named in honour of Paul the Apostle.
 He was fired with great missionary spirit and used sporting examples as a picture of the Christian life.
 In 1 Corinthians 9:24–26, he challenges us not just to race, but to race to win, saying, "Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 So I do not run aimlessly; I do not box as one beating the air."

 Trinity

 The Trinity House colour is blue.
-Trinity House is named in honour to the Trinity; the existence of God as three divine persons: the Father, Son (Jesus Christ), and the Holy Spirit.
-Although they operate according to their own unique properties, at the same time, they commonly operate grace and creation; a symbol for harmony and teamwork.
+Trinity House is named in honour to the Trinity: the doctrine of God as three divine persons: the Father, the Son (Jesus Christ), and the Holy Spirit.
+Together, they represent grace and creation and are a symbol for harmony and teamwork.